vashuj1209/pantrytracker/README.md

 1. Type in the search bar to filter items based on name or description.

-## Screenshots

-Include screenshots of your application to showcase its features.

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request.